 The course focus is a comprehensive study of pharmacologic principles of non-anesthesia prescription and non-prescription medications encountered by the nurse anesthetist during provision of care.
-Emphasis is placed on therapeutic decision physiologic actions, making, and medication management for clinical application in practice.
+Emphasis is placed on physiologic actions, therapeutic decision making, and medication management for application in clinical practice.
 Biotransformation, elimination and molecular mechanisms knowledge will be used to build a scientific foundation for clinical decision-making across the lifespan.
-Competence Statement: Knows the pharmacologic principles of nonanesthesia medications well enough to apply to nurse anesthesia practice.
+Competence Statement: Knows the pharmacologic principles of non-anesthesia medications well enough to apply to nurse anesthesia practice.